sonic-net/SONiC/doc/LoM/LocalMitigation.md

 # Other teams Ask/Support

 ## SONiC - Core team
-1. To review & approve LoM HLD
+1. Help review LoM HLD
 2. Help with review of all SONiC image changes
 3. Help with review SONiC nightly tests
 4. Help with Pipeline updae with action-update added and auto-pipeline creation for all target scenarios.